notilus67/InfoSecNotes/README.md

 # InfoSecNotes

+I think it's unnecessary to put all these notes in my blog.
+So I put them here instead.

 ## MSc

-Course notes & contents in my MSc
+Course notes during my postgraduate in Royal Holloway.

 ## Others